 Hydrates skin ✓

 May Improve Osteoarthritis ✓

 With all of this said, not all HLA supplements are of the same quality and purity.
 In fact, one of the biggest problems with HLA supplementation is its absorption.
 So we highlight products that address this bioavailability problem at the top of our list.

-There’s a reason most of the research on HLA is in injections: it’s generally more effective.
+There’s a reason most of the research on HLA is in injections: it’s generally more effective to deliver HLA right to the source.
 We can improve the effectiveness though, by finding more bioavailable products.

 Second, the supplement industry in general is full of crap, since it’s not regulated by the Food and Drug Association.
 We’ve only included products on our list that are third-party tested, and included higher-up companies that go above and beyond the standard purity practices to ensure quality and safety.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.

 Best Hyaluronic Acid Supplement Overall: Renue by Science LIPO HLA